lucy-dwr/poppychat/README.md

 ## Usage

 `poppychat` is a thin wrapper for `ellmer::chat_openai()`, which provides a general client to chat with large language models using a supplied base url and API key.
 To get started, set the `POPPY_API_KEY` environment variable.
-See  `vignette("quickstart")` for details.
+See  `vignette("poppychat")` for details.

 The main function provided by this package is `poppy_chat()`, which creates a chat client configured to connect to Poppy.